 - Place the canned dulce de leche, brown sugar and butter in a small saucepan and whisk over low heat until melted and combined.

 - Bring the mixture to a simmer over low heat.
-While whisking continually, simmer for 2-3 minutes, until smooth. *Be sure to whisk the mixture continually over low heat, or the caramel may catch and burn on the bottom of the pot.
+While whisking continually, simmer for 2-3 minutes, until smooth. *Be sure to whisk the mixture continually over low heat, or the caramel will catch and burn on the bottom of the pot.

 - Allow the caramel to cool slightly and then pour it into the biscuit base.
 Smooth the top and refrigerate for 2-3 hours, or until set.